Administrative hearings must be requested within 30 days or suspension is automatic. We file immediately and fight both cases. Keep driving—call now.

 The penalties of a DUI conviction depend on your history and the specific facts of your case:

 Here’s the reality: Most first-time offenders don’t serve the maximum jail time.
 But “most” isn’t good enough when it’s your freedom on the line.
 That’s why having an experienced Newnan DUI lawyer matters—we know which judges are tough, which prosecutors negotiate, and what arguments work in Coweta County courts.
+Learn more about first DUI penalties in Georgia and whether jail time is mandatory for a first DUI.

 The second one, as you can see, carries significantly harsher penalties.
 The State stops viewing you as someone who made a mistake and starts treating you like a repeat offender.
 But ten years is a long time, and old convictions aren’t always as solid as they seem.
+Read our breakdown of what to expect with a second DUI in Georgia.

 Now it’s a high and aggravated misdemeanor: